ISO 9001 1994 Requirements in Plain English

 • Ensure that effective preventive measures are taken.

-• Ensure that preventive measures are reported to senior managers.
+• Ensure that preventive measures are reported.

-• Ensure that appropriate information about preventive measures is fed
+• Ensure that appropriate information about preventive measures is fed back into the management review process.

 4.15 Handling, storage, and delivery